kitschpatrol/yanki-obsidian/README.md

 ### Does Yanki work with Obsidian's mobile apps?

 No, and it probably never will since it needs to communicate with a running instance of the Anki desktop app.
-(I suppose it's technically feasible with some network contortions, but that's not anything I'd wish on anyone.)
+(I suppose it's technically feasible with some network contortions, but that's not anything I'd wish on anyone.
+There's also the [AnkiconnectAndroid](https://github.com/KamWithK/AnkiconnectAndroid) project which shows promise, but to my knowledge there's no similar project for iOS and I don't plan to support the Yanki plugin on a single mobile platform.)

 ### Does Yanki work with Anki's mobile apps?